miksadikov/emotions2words/README.md

 The video below shows how this happens:
 ![demonstration](media/demonstration.gif)

-Full video can be viewed at the [link](https://disk.yandex.ru/i/ptwmZaJfmPGSiw)
+Full video can be viewed at this [link.](https://disk.yandex.ru/i/ptwmZaJfmPGSiw)

 **One part** of software responsible for emotion recognition uses **Python** and **OpenVINO toolkit**.
 [OpenVINO-EmotionRecognition project](https://github.com/PINTO0309/OpenVINO-EmotionRecognition) was taken as a basis.
 I had to tweak it a little to work with the latest version of OpenVINO.